 A combination of online learning, one on one sessions, and group classes that is adjusted appropriately for each dog's needs and progress.
+Cost is determined based on training plan that is developed for the dog.
+Pricing starts at $55.

 Starting with one on one sessions, you and your dog can learn skills to help with focus, relationship building, and helping them handle situations in which exciting interactions may occur.
 With this, you will get online help as well as full access to the trainer for any questions or additional help when not at the training center.
 As your dog progresses with these skills, they are able to move into a group setting to practice in more real life situations where triggers are more likely to occur.